extremecode/extremecode.github.io/ML/stat/ttest.md

 * A large t-score tells you that the groups are different.
 * A small t-score tells you that the groups are similar

+## T-Values and P-values

+How big is “big enough”?
+Every t-value has a p-value to go with it.
+A p-value is the probability that the results from your sample data occurred by chance.
+P-values are from 0% to 100%.
+They are usually written as a decimal.
+For example, a p value of 5% is 0.05.
+Low p-values are good; They indicate your data did not occur by chance.
+For example, a p-value of .01 means there is only a 1% probability that the results from an experiment happened by chance.
+In most cases, a p-value of 0.05 (5%) is accepted to mean the data is valid.

+## Calculating the Statistic / Test Types

+There are three main types of t-test:
+* An Independent Samples t-test compares the means for two groups.
+* A Paired sample t-test compares means from the same group at different times (say, one year apart).
+* A One sample t-test tests the mean of a single group against a known mean -